 Prayer is meaningless unless it is subversive, unless it seeks to overthrow and to ruin the pyramids of callousness, hatred, opportunism, falsehoods.
 The liturgical movement must become a revolutionary movement, seeking to overthrow the forces that continue to destroy the promise, the hope, the vision.Rabbi Abraham Joshua Heschel

-We have a sliding scale program fee, from a paid stipend to $3,600, and no one is turned away for lack of funds!
+We have a sliding scale program fee and no one is turned away for lack of funds!

 What should you pay?